Students

 UBC Okanagan campus – The Road to Reconciliation:

-Aboriginal Programs and Services, the Faculty of Creative and Critical Studies, Indigenous Studies, and the Library have partnered to develop a series of events and programming that align with the goals and principles of the Truth and Reconciliation Commission and that coincide with the last National Event in Vancouver.
-In order to provide a wide-range […]
+Aboriginal Programs and Services, the Faculty of Creative and Critical Studies, Indigenous Studies, and the Library have partnered to develop a series of events and programming that align with the […]

 Erica Baker is the coordinator for a student-directed seminar on reconciliation.
 Photo: Don Erhardt.